baurfamily/hackers-evolution/Examples.md

 ### A word about defaults

 There are a couple places in which we do not have a number after the instruction.
 In these cases, a reasonable default is assumed, which may be different depending on the instruction.

+As mentioned above, the default for `!` is 0, which casues it to deletgate to the `.` value to know how many characters to read.

 For `,` the default is 1.
 For `$` the default is 0 (ie: read all).
 For `(` the normal default is 0, but we overrode that to 1 to not have to move the pointer before starting.
 Instead of `(1,)` we could have just as easily done `,(,)` for the same result.